Released: 20th March 2000

 Don’t Say You Love Me is also a perfect example of M2M’s knack for throwing together a catchy melody.
 The track features hook after hook; it’s so brilliantly composed and is never anything less than joyous at every turn.
 Whether the track really needs a key-change is debatable – indeed, the duo usually omitted it from their live performances – but it’s bloody stratospheric when it arrives.
 It’s announced with an epic: “Give me some T-I-I-IME” and a pounding swell of drums.
 Actually, it might just be one of the most frenzied, feelgood moments of the era.
 Don’t Say You Love Me erupts into three positively life-affirming rounds of the chorus, complete with layered ad-libs and a plethora of record-scratch sound effects.
 It’s the sort of song that could easily go on for another minute, such is the warm glow of euphoria it emits.

 There are two versions of the music video for Don’t Say You Love Me, although both are essentially the same.
 It’s set at a drive-in movie, and one features clips from Pokémon: The First Movie playing on the big screen, while the other shows footage of M2M performing the track.
-No offence to the duo, but watchable as they are, we know which movie we’d rather be watching, and the Pokémon version wins every time.
+No offence to the duo, but watchable as they are, they’re no substitute for Pokémon.
 The video is so turn-of-the-century and perfectly pitched to the Nickelodeon / Disney Channel audience of that time.
 Firstly, Marion Raven sits in a purple(!) open-top convertible; it’s a neat reference to M2M’s forthcoming album (Shades Of Purple), but honestly, no car has ever been that colour in the ‘real world’.
 Then there are the extras, randomly breaking into heavily choreographed dance routines.
 Why does a song like Don’t Say You Love Me need a dance routine, and what song are they actually dancing to, because it certainly isn’t this one?
-There is no reason, other than this was the turn-of-the-century, and that is what we did.
+There is no reason, other than this was the turn-of-the-century, and that is what happened.

 The big moment in the video – besides clips from Pokémon: The First Movie – is the popcorn explosion.
 A staple comedic gag, here it’s elevated to a whole new level as the entire concessions truck explodes, showering the cinema with popcorn for the final minute of the song.
 It looks incredible, and one must applaud Marit and Marion for managing to work the popcorn-stuck-in-hair look and making it look entirely intentional.
 For a music video structured around one central concept, it achieves so much.
 It positions M2M in the mainstream pop domain with its aesthetic presentation and themes of friendship, sisterhood and romance, all the while retaining a perspective of the duo as musicians.
 Perfect pop videos aren’t easy to achieve, but this is right up there as one of the best of its time.